FormulaMonks/beacons-positioning/README.md

 and then you have 2 options:

-### Receive signals from bluetooth LE beacons and broadcast them through a socket.io API.
+### Receive signals from bluetooth LE beacons and broadcast them through a socket.io API

 ```
 $ node beacons-streamer.js